100 Fun Things to Do in Chicago

 Red attraction| ©Jeremy Thompson

-Feel like a kid enjoying the attractions of Six Flags Great America, especially, enjoy its 15 roller co asters and let out all the adrenaline inside you.
-In addition, you can live this experience in the company of your family, since in this site there are also 3 children's themed areas, spectacular shows and an incredible water park with 20 acres.
+Feel like a kid again enjoying the attractions at Six Flags Great America, especially its 15 roller coasters, and let all your inner adrenaline out.
+You can also enjoy this experience with your family, as there are three children's themed areas, spectacular shows, and an incredible 20-acre water park.

-There are also other activities that you can enjoy such as festivals and music concerts, so it is worth visiting this amusement park in Chicago.
-However, some of these events are available in specific months, so here is more information about Six Flags Chicago.
+There are also other activities you can enjoy, such as festivals and music concerts, making this amusement park in Chicago well worth a visit.
+However, some of these events are only available during specific months, so here is more information about Six Flags Chicago.

 92. Have a drink at the Hard Rock Café in Chicago

-This iconic place is located in the River North neighborhood.
-Not only will you be able to have a few drinks there, but you will also see amazing pieces of music legends like Jimi Hendrix, Billy Joel, Prince and Buddy Guy on the walls.
+This iconic venue is located in the River North neighborhood.
+Not only can you have a few drinks there, but you'll also see incredible pieces from music legends such as Jimi Hendrix, Billy Joel, Prince, and Buddy Guy on the walls.

-Also, you have different gastronomic options like burgers, bruschettas, wings, classic nachos, sandwiches, salads, ribs, fajitas, hot fudge brownie, ice cream, cheesecake, as well as a menu for kids.
+You also have different dining options such as burgers, bruschettas, wings, classic nachos, sandwiches, salads, ribs, fajitas, brownies with hot fudge, ice cream, cheesecake, as well as a children's menu.

-If you are interested in this place, I recommend buying a ticket to the Hard Rock Café Chicago online before traveling, as you must be sure of its availability before getting on the plane.
+If you are interested in this place, I recommend purchasing a ticket to the Hard Rock Café in Chicago online before you travel, as you need to be sure of its availability before boarding the plane.

 93. Tan your body at Oak Street Beach